 An ability to bend rather than break develops when you choose to focus on the positive.

 When the fight-flight-freeze state engendered by negativity is removed, we suddenly re/discover our creative powers and re/turn to projects we never dreamed we would have time for.

-I like to say that positive thinking makes space for us to discover and claim our superpower—and interestingly, that superpower is often one that benefits others as much as (if not more than) the self.
+I like to say that positive thinking makes space for us to discover and claim our superpower—and interestingly, that superpower often benefits others as much as (if not more than) the self.

 Eckhart Tolle would say that we become one who is cleaning up the mess rather than being one who is causing the pollution.

-When you decide to focus on the positive, it has the effect of simultaneously living into the now and viewing past and future as much more neutral, manageable phenomena.
+When you decide to focus on the positive, it has the effect of simultaneously living in the now and viewing past and future as much more neutral, manageable phenomena.

 Have you chosen to focus on the positive?

 There are a lot of positive results from a practice that is 100 percent FREE!

 A little positive thinking goes a long way, and a lot will have people saying, “I’ll have what s/he’s having!” –